LOOSE-LIPS/loose-lips-2.0/src/routes/blog/jakebob-sheets-ft-mojoe-prod-by-mojoe/index.md

   A collaboration between Jakebob and MoJoe that works perfectly; alternating between witty rap verses and sang choruses, with an autotune glueing the vocals onto that smooth, hazey instrumental (courtesy of MoJoe)!
-From Jakebob&#39;s Smokers LP on Chameleon Audio.
-Out 9.10 on digital &#8211;
+From Jakebob;s Smokers LP on Chameleon Audio.
+Out 9.10 on digital ;
   https://chameleonaudio.bandcamp.com
   https://soundcloud.com/chameleonaudiohttps://soundcloud.com/hr6jakebob
   [...]Read More...